bparish628/minesweeper-solver/README.md

 # minesweeper-solver
 A minesweeper game with a built in solver.
 This game requires python 2.7 to be install on your system.
-This was also only tested on a unix machine
+This was also only tested on a unix machine.

+There are no test cases provided considering this is using a random generated board.

 ## Running the program
 To play a minesweeper game: (you can use @hint as your move if you need help solving it)